tkoyama010/OpenCAE-tkoyama010/PITCHME.md

 ### 🤔 What is PDE and FEM❓

 ❗ PDE is a equation using in physics, engineering, and many other disciplines.

-FEM is a method of solving PDE.
+❗ FEM is a method of solving PDE.

 ![mesh2](http://getfem.org/_images/getfemuserlinearsys.png)

 +++

-### 👨‍💻What is GetFEM++?
+### 👨‍💻What is GetFEM++❓

 - This library provides a framework for solving the finite element method, one of the methods for solving differential equations.
 - FEM is a method of solving differential equations.